Rolv-Apneseth/daily_hn/README.md

 ## Description

-A minimalistic command line tool for displaying and opening links to the current best stories from [news.ycombinator.com](news.ycombinator.com) (Hacker News).
+A command line tool for displaying and opening links to the current best stories from [news.ycombinator.com](news.ycombinator.com) (Hacker News).

-The original Hacker News website can be found [here](https://news.ycombinator.com/) or check out the best stories page this program parses [here](https://news.ycombinator.com/best)
+You can find the best stories page this program parses [here](https://news.ycombinator.com/best)!

 ## Dependencies